 Of course, it’s rarely the case, unless you are talking about The Fretless.

-Frankly, there nothing quite as exceptional as this – and that’s precisely what has earned them must-see status, both on their home turf and much further afield.
+There is very little that’s as exceptional as this – precisely what earned them must-see status both on their home turf and much further afield.

 The Fretless take string music to fascinating places, transforming fiddle tunes and folk melodies through intricate, beautiful, high-energy arrangements and breathtaking performances.